-She turned to face into the oncoming wind and absently smoothed down her billowing homespun skirt of earthy tan linen as she got her first glimpse of Axel, coming into the sun after emerging from the shadowy interior of the horse stable.
-She absolutely loved the beginning of this time travel when she would have the always present butterflies that she felt, simply from that first look at his handsome face and the touch of his eyes landing on her.
+She turned to face into the oncoming wind and absently smoothed down her billowing homespun skirt of earthy tan linen as she got her first glimpse of Axel, coming into the sunshine after emerging from the shadowy interior of the horse stable.
+She absolutely loved the beginning of this time travel when she would feel the always present butterflies that she got, simply from that first look at his handsome face and the touch of his eyes landing on her.

 “You are a sight for sore eyes, my lovely Cora,” he declared, coming to a stop before her with a wide grin.